-Periodically remove your propeller(s) to check for fishing line wrapped around the prop shaft.
-Then grease the prop shaft with a high-quality, high-pressure marine-formula grease like Yamalube Marine Grease or molybdenum grease.
-This should make it easier to get the prop off next time, especially in saltwater.
-When reinstalling, make sure to torque the prop nut to the manufacturer's specification, and always use a new cotter pin rather than reusing the old one.
+Periodically remove your propeller(s),

+check for fishing line wrapped around the prop shaft, then grease the prop shaft with a high-quality, high-pressure marine-formula grease like Yamalube® Marine Grease or Molybdenum Grease.
+This will help make it easier to get the prop off next time, especially in saltwater.
+When re-installing your propeller, make sure to torque the prop nut to the manufacturer's specification, and always use a new cotter pin rather than re-using the old one.